dubssieg/rs-pancat-reconstruct/README.md

 # rs-pangenome-reconstruct

-Reconstruct linear fasta sequences from a GFA graph
+Reconstruct linear fasta sequences from a GFA graph (you can also give a file containing paths to extract)